Gear generating process

 Gear shaping is done on a special type of machine called a gear shaper.

 A pinion-type cutter is used in gear shaping.
 The cutter teeth are ground with a top rake and clearance.
 The cutter is mounted on a vertical spindle.
 The axes of a cutter and a blank are parallel.
 The cutter and the blank are made to rotate together as two gears that are in mesh.
 The apparent speeds of the cutter and the blank are the same.
 The cutter reciprocates in the vertical direction along the width of the blank.

 The pinion cutter is fed radially into the gear blank to give the depth of cut.
 The cutter and blank slowly rotate together till all the teeth are generated on the blank.
 During each return stroke of the cutter, the blank is withdrawn.
 This is done to prevent rubbing of the cutting edges and damage to gear teeth being cut.

 1. Rotary motion of the cutter and the blank.

 3. Radial feed of the cutter towards the blank.

-Hobbing is a process of generating a gear by means of a rotating cutter called hob.
+Hobbing is the process of generating a gear by means of a rotating cutter called a hob.
 The hob has helical threads.
 Grooves are cut in the threads parallel to the axis.
 This will provide the cutting edges.
 Proper rake and clearance angles are ground on these cutting edges.
 The rotating hob acts like a continuously moving rack as it cuts.

 The gear blank is mounted on a vertical arbor.
-The hob is mounted in a rotating arbor.
+The hob is mounted on a rotating arbor.
 The hob axis is tilted through the hob lead angle so that its teeth are parallel to the axis of the gear blank.

 The hob is rotated at a suitable cutting speed.
 It is fed towards the gear blank.
-The hob and the gear blank are made to rotate in a correct relationship with each other. for one rotation of the hob the gear is moved by one tooth.
+The hob and the gear blank are made to rotate in a correct relationship with each other.
+For one rotation of the hob, the gear is moved by one tooth.